labsyspharm/HTA-CRCATLAS-1/index.md

 ## Data overviews

 **NOTE!
-These Data Overviews provide access to minimally processed Level 2 images with no annotation or quality control.**
+These Data Overviews provide access to minimally processed Level 2 images with no annotation or quality control.
+Click any of the following thumbnail images for an interactive view of the full-resolution images.**

 <figure class="figure-story">